mattppal/blog/src/content/blog/whats-the-hype-duckdb.md

 CREATE new_tbl AS SELECT * FROM read_parquet('input.parquet');
 ```

 Wow!
-So basically, we can go from zero ➡️ in-memory, vectorized databases with:
+So basically, we can go from zero ➡️ in-process, vectorized databases with:

 - A python installation
 - Three lines of code